-In recent years, companies have been gravitating away from the head-down direction-takers and instead moving toward those willing to take matters into their own hands.
-While it may cause CEOs and leaders to step out of their comfort zones, here are three reasons why your company should be embracing the risk-takers these days:
+In recent years, companies have been gravitating away from the head-down direction-takers and moving toward those willing to take matters into their own hands.
+While it may cause CEOs and leaders to step out of their comfort zones, there are multiple reasons why your company should embrace risk-takers these days.

-"Companies need fire starters – the people willing to ignite a different kind of conversation," an executive with an S&P 500 company recently said to me.
-To his point, it's the employees willing to avoid the normal courses of action to arrive at a new way of thinking and success.
-Those confined to standard methods will hardly see the same growth as those willing to think and operate outside the box.
+"Companies need fire-starters – the people willing to ignite a different kind of conversation," an executive with an S&P 500 company recently said to me.
+To his point, he's referring to employees who are willing to avoid the standard courses of action to arrive at a new way of thinking and success.
+Those confined to traditional methods will hardly see the same growth as those willing to think and operate outside the box.

-The risk-takers within a company offer another advantage necessary for growth and continued success: creativity.
-With the rush of millennial employees to the workforce, creativity is being expressed through nontraditional techniques as the most tech-savvy generation paves the way.
-The surge of tech-savvy and skilled team members is helping to tap into a new outlet for those in various company departments, such as marketing and design.
+The risk-takers within your company offer another advantage necessary for growth and continued success: creativity.
+With the rush of millennial and Generation Z employees to the workforce, creativity is being expressed through nontraditional techniques as the most tech-savvy generations pave the way.
+The surge of tech-savvy and skilled team members is helping tap into a new outlet for those in various company departments, such as marketing and design.

 High-achieving team players

-For those who associate an adventurous employee with poor decision-making and an inability to work as a team, you may be pleasantly surprised: The freedom created from that type of culture helps people to be either team players or mavericks – and both are beneficial for the company.
-Sometimes the employees break into inspire teams working toward a common goal, while sometimes it's a singular effort on the part of an employee who has a vision and runs with it.
+For those who associate an adventurous employee with poor decision-making and an inability to work as a team, you may be pleasantly surprised: The freedom created from that type of culture helps people to be either team players or mavericks – and both are beneficial to your company.
+Sometimes the employees break into teams working toward a common goal, and sometimes it's a singular effort on the part of an employee who has a vision and runs with it.

-For every risk-taker hired, inevitably there will be others who do not share that adventurous spirit – and that's exactly as it should be.
-Ultimately, it's about creating a culture rich with balance and acceptance for employees who bring their own individual skill sets and strengths to the table – and the results that come from each of them.
+For every risk-taker hired, inevitably, there will be others who do not share that adventurous spirit – and that's exactly as it should be.
+Ultimately, it's about creating a culture rich with balance and acceptance for employees who bring their own individual skill sets and strengths to the table – and the results from each of them.